Zero-irp/ViewProj-Blog/_posts/2025-07-17-part-3-finding-and-reversing-matrices.md

 - Dot((-0.104, -0.06, 0.993), (0.5, -0.866, 0.00)) = *-3.9999999999998E-5* which is basically just *0* and is just floating-point precision error.
 - Cross((-0.104, -0.06, 0.993), (0.5, -0.866, 0.00)) = *(0.860, 0.496, 0.121)* which basically gave us the second row (starting row's from 0)

->This is handy in reverse engineering because you won’t always stumble on a perfect, clean 4×4 matrix in memory.
+>This is handy in reverse engineering because you can't always hope to stumble upon a perfect, clean 4×4 matrix in memory.
 Sometimes you’ll just find a couple of direction vectors (like Right and Up) sitting in random spots or being passed into a function.
 With some quick vector math, you can fill in the missing one using a cross product, or sanity-check them with a dot product (should be zero if they’re perpendicular).
 That way, even if the layout is weird or partially obfuscated, you can still piece it together.